 Who is this course for?

-This very popular course is for you if you are over 19, interested in returning to education but lack confidence because you may not have appropriate qualifications.
-The Access to HE course is designed to meet your needs by helping you to gain new skills and qualifications.
-You can use the qualification to gain a place at university or to enhance your career prospects.
+This very popular course is for you if you are over 19 and interested in returning to education with the aim of training for a science-based career but lack confidence because you may not have appropriate qualifications.
+The Access to HE course is designed to meet your needs by helping you to gain new academic skills and qualifications appropriate for entry to degree level study.
+You can use the qualification to gain a place at university or to enhance your career prospects (e.g., higher apprenticeships).

 You choose a diploma and academic subjects suitable for your career aspiration.
-All our Access Diplomas are made up of three Level 3 units with graded academic subject content and other Level 2 or ungraded Level 3 academic preparation skills units, which offer generic, introductory or personal development skills.
+All our Access Diplomas are made up of three Level 3 subjects with 45 credits of graded Academic Subject Content (ASC) and 15 credits of ungraded Academic Preparation Skills units (APS) which offer generic study skills to prepare you for higher level study.

 Students are advised to organise their own work experience after consultation with universities.